 The best low-EMF analog monitors

 Many companies are wising up to the dangers of too much EMF exposure and creating low emission monitors.
-If you’re looking for the best baby monitor with low EMF exposure, try the following:
+Admittedly, these aren’t the most tech-savvy monitors; in fact, they’re very basic.
+Still, they will amplify baby’s sounds, helping you to rest a little easier.

 This audio monitor is analog so you won’t be gazing at your little one’s slumbering face, but you will be able to hear her clearly.
 Both the baby and the parent monitor come with AC adapters, which means no Wi-Fi and no Bluetooth are necessary.
 The only downside?
 You might get interference (picking up someone else’s signal)—especially if you live in a big city.